OQVA-Digital/Andrei-Croitor-Astro/src/content/blog/01-your-brand-is-compression-of-sensation-heres-why.md

 ---
 title: "Your brand is compression of sensation, here's why"
 description: "Transform your brand with our identity-based framework.
 Boost success, develop clear customer avatars, and navigate market complexities.
 Start now!"
-heroImage: "/placeholder-hero.jpg"
+heroImage: "/post-covers/your-brand-is-compression-of-sensation.jpg"
 pubDate: "Jun 30 2021"
 ---

 A pretty clear trend in human history is that as we become more technologically advanced, the speed of transfer of information increases.
-Ancestors alive only a few hundred years ago couldn’t move faster than the speed of a willing horse; and relative to the history of humanity even the willingness of the horse is a rather new development. <b>The last 50 years alone have brought us impossibly interconnected road networks, supersonic flight, and quite literally light-speed, global, communication.
+Ancestors alive only a few hundred years ago couldn’t move faster than the speed of a willing horse; and relative to the history of humanity even the willingness of the horse is a rather new development.
+The last 50 years alone have brought us impossibly interconnected road networks, supersonic flight, and quite literally light-speed, global, communication.

 Compare sending an idea — a simple thought — from London to Tokyo.
 In the modern world it is something that is certain, guaranteed, and expected.
 Just grab your personal chunk of magically arranged rock and metal, tap it a few times; and what was in your head is now on the other side of the planet within seconds!
 A millennium ago it was an almost impossible task with a high chance of failure (see: death).